anton-io/easya-2025-hk-rlusd-mpt/README.md

    - Maximized Returns: Focuses on growth potential.
    - Optimal Sharpe Ratio: Balances risk and reward effectively.
 3. __Store Allocations On-Chain__: Publish optimized allocations to a smart contract deployed on multiple blockchains, ensuring transparency and global accessibility.
+4.__Combine RLUSD Smart Contract__ to transparently benefit from optimized portfolios.

 ## How it works